Welcome to our newest yet late-to-the-party-again review about the Samsung 950 Pro solid state drive, which was released right around October, 2015.

 Samsung 850 Pro

 Samsung 850 EVO

-I guess here is the verdict.
+Finally, please take a seat.
+Here we have the verdict.
 By looking at the charts below, it’s obvious that the weak point of the 950 Pro is random writes –where small chunk of data are expected to be written quickly to random locations of the MLC dies.
-In real world for instance, that reflects a saving of several folders, mixed files and other suspicious videos to the SSD.
+In real world for instance, that reflects a saving of several folders, mixed files and other suspicious videos to the SSD in a hurry.

-On other hand when you copy a single 1GB file, that will be done in a mere second –well sh*t, only if our Internet was also that fast.
+On other hand you have sequential write where you copy a single 1GB file to the SSD; that will be done in just a mere second –well sh*t, only if our Internet was also that fast.

 |950 Pro 4K Random Write (MB/s)|

 |Crucial MX200 500GB||247.50 MB/s|

 |Samsung 950 Pro 256GB||243.67 MB/s|